 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

 ■ Demonstrate an understanding of the range of professional skills required for graduate careers.

 ■ Identify the career options and/or post graduate study opportunities available to psychology graduates.

 ■ Develop and reflect on graduate attributes and employability.

-■ Present their professional skills in appropriate forms such as CV and application/online blog writing/infographic/open science evaluation/reflective writing.
+■ Present their professional skills in appropriate forms such as CV and application/online blog writing/infographic/reflective writing.